hpi-epic/repositoryguide/README.md

 ## Installation

-1. Clone the repository: `git@github.com:hpi-epic/repositoryguide.git` and go into the repository folder
-2. Make sure you've installed node.
+1. Make sure you've installed node.
 If not download and install it from [here](https://nodejs.org/en/download/)
+2. Clone the repository: `git@github.com:hpi-epic/repositoryguide.git` and go into the repository folder
 3. Run `npm install` in the root of the repository
+4. Run `npm start` to compile the scss and start a server
+5. Open the home page in a browser (default address is `localhost:3000/views/home`)

+## Configuration

-4. generate a personal access token for GitHub using [these instructions](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+1. Generate a personal access token for GitHub using [these instructions](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-5. Host the project on a local server, opening `index.html` directly won't work.
-The WebStorm IDE offers a local development server, or run one using `python3 -m http.server`.
-6. Download the config to have an empty version of a `config.json file`.
+2. On the settings page, download the config to have an empty version of a `config.json file`.
 Replace `"github_access_token": ""` with `"github_access_token": "<your token>"`
-7. Load the edited config into the application.
+3. Load the edited config into the application.
-8. The preparations are now done.
-Enjoy your metrics. :-)

 ## Codestyle

-To follow the codestyle used in this repository you need Prettier and Eslint.
-After having setup the project you need to setup these tools.
+To define a codestyle, we used Prettier and Eslint.
+Use `npm run prettier-<check|autofix>` or `npm run eslint-<check|autofix>` to apply these rules.

+Alternatively, you can set these up for your IDE.
 For Webstorm follow the following tutorials:

 -   ESLint
     -   Follow the following steps from [this tutorial](https://www.jetbrains.com/help/webstorm/eslint.html)